scalemaildev/hashgraph_chess/README.md

 ### Mainnet Migration

 Once the application is deemed secure and serviceable, the client will be pointed toward the Hedera Mainnet.
 Users will be able to conduct chess matches using tinybars from their Mainnet accounts.
-At that time, the application will also be hosted on AWS Elastic Beanstalk for public use.

 ## Credits